 Even the most robust cybersecurity protocols require constant refinement, which is why our security team developed a comprehensive process for combating existing and emergent threats.
 Our focus on deep system and network analysis can help you identify areas of improvement that you may have overlooked, ensuring your IT assets and business information are protected from a variety of common risks, such as:

 - Phishing attempts.

-To get an idea for how Certitude Security’s cybersecurity professionals approach vulnerability management, let’s take a closer look at each stage individually:
+To get an idea for how our team of cybersecurity professionals approach vulnerability management, let’s take a closer look at each stage individually:

 Step 1: Discovery